GBouffard/Hacker-news-feed/README.md

 ===
 This is Guillaume's Hacker News Feed:

 The popular news site Hacker News (HN) run by YCombinator provides interesting links to news articles and blog posts that are related to information technology.
 This project is a more eye-pleasing version of the top 500 stories listed on HN using their official API.
+On a story click, a popup expands with information regarding the story; in the absence of text being given with the API, I replace it with the url of the story.

 Technologies used: